-- a) the nature of the heritage asset prevents all reasonable uses of the site; and - b) no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and - c) conservation by grant-funding or some form of not for profit, charitable or public ownership is demonstrably not possible; and - d) the harm or loss is outweighed by the benefit of bringing the site back into use.' - The above text of paragraph 201 is exactly what has led to the planning submission now submitted to the Local Authority for consideration.
-Again, it is clearly acknowledged that harm will be caused by the proposed development in the form of the relocation of the wall.
-However, as detailed in point a, the nature of the heritage asset (being a 1.22m high wall located in a visibility splay) prevents all reasonable reuse of the site.
-No change of use application would be acceptable without highway works given that the existing access is single width, with poor visibility.
+a) the nature of the heritage asset prevents all reasonable uses of the site; and b) no viable use of the heritage asset itself can be found in the medium term through appropriate marketing that will enable its conservation; and c) conservation by grant-funding or some form of not for profit, charitable or public ownership is demonstrably not possible; and d) the harm or loss is outweighed by the benefit of bringing the site back into use.'

+- 5.40 The above text of paragraph 201 is exactly what has led to the planning submission now submitted to the Local Authority for consideration.
 No other purchaser of the building has been found during the substantial marketing period, and the current owners are a charity organisation, who could find no use for it.
-On the final point, it is considered that the harm is outweighed by the benefit of bringing the site back into use.
-In terms of public benefit, many residents in the village are aware of the proposed development, and have indicated their support to the applicant.
+On the final point, it is considered that any harm from the removal of the section of wall is outweighed by the benefit of bringing the site back into use.
+In terms of public benefit, many residents in the village are aware of the proposed development, and have indicated their support to the applicant. - 5.41 Paragraph 205 states: